grafana/writers-toolkit/docs/sources/write/style-guide/write-for-developers/index.md

   Instead, add a plural noun to describe them.
   For example, don't change `MyEvent` to `MyEvents`; refer to the `MyEvent` objects.
 - If the element does some sort of action, start the first sentence of the description with an action verb.

+### Reference structure

+Organize references alphabetically, organizing by frequency of use is too subjective.

+If the reference has required and optional components, document them separately.
+Document the required components first, then the optional components.
+Organize each set of components alphabetically.

 ## Code examples